raspberrypilearning/mapping-the-weather/en/step_4.md

 - Open a new Python shell by clicking on **Menu** > **Programming** > **Python 3 (IDLE)**.
 Then click **File** > **New File** to start a new script.

-- To begin, you'll need to import a Python module.
-If you haven't installed it yet, you can find details on the [requirements page](https://projects.raspberrypi.org/en/projects/mapping-the-weather/requirements).

     ``` python
     from requests import get